Board

 Linda has grown the centre through her passion for empowering others.
 This manifests in her commitment to teaching and mentoring, having taught community services through TAFE to both senior high school students and Indigenous workers from throughout North and Far North Queensland.

-At a strategic level, she has contributed to the development of the sector training, the recognition of Queensland neighbourhood centres through Queensland Families & Communities Association, and the needs of the housing sector through the Townsville Housing & Homelessness Network.
+At a strategic level, she has contributed to the development of the sector training, the recognition of Queensland neighbourhood centres through regional and state neighbourhood centres networks, and the needs of the housing sector through the Townsville Housing and Homelessness Network.

 Aimee McVeigh